 The Future of Medicaid Expansion in Kansas

 Kansas has not yet expanded Medicaid but could choose to do so in the future.
-If Kansas expanded the program, an estimated 152,000 adults could gain insurance coverage.16 Newly covered adults would likely experience many of the benefits seen in other states after expanding Medicaid, including better access to care, greater financial security, and improved health and mental well-being.17
+If Kansas expanded the program, an estimated 152,000 adults and children could gain insurance coverage.16 Newly covered adults would likely experience many of the benefits seen in other states after expanding Medicaid, including better access to care, greater financial security, and improved health and mental well-being.17

 The debate over expansion is likely to be an important issue in Kansas’s 2018 elections.
 We found that 77 percent of low-income adults in Kansas support the expansion of Medicaid, 11 percent are opposed to it, and 11 percent are undecided (Exhibit 2).
 A large majority of low-income Kansans surveyed felt that having Medicaid would lead to better-quality care than having no insurance.
 Another survey of Kansas residents from all income groups showed similarly high levels of support for Medicaid expansion, with 75 percent in favor.18

 Kansas could have considerable latitude designing its expansion of Medicaid.
 Section 1115 demonstrations allow states to take alternative approaches with approval from the federal government.
 For example, Arkansas’s form of expansion — the “private option” — used Medicaid dollars to purchase private insurance plans.
 Survey data has shown that adult Medicaid recipients in Arkansas value their coverage and experience health benefits similarly to those in states that expanded Medicaid in the traditional manner.19 In our survey, most Kansans thought that the quality of their health care would be similar (37%) or better (32%) with Medicaid than with private coverage, while 31 percent preferred private insurance.